 4.Take Your Time – Let the turkey rest 15-20 minutes before cutting into it or tearing it apart.
 This allows the muscles to relax and draw fluids back to the center rather than pushing them out.

 5.Watch the Temp - You’re looking to hit 165-170.
 You absolutely must use a thermometer (either a probe style or instant read).
 DO NOT RELY ON THE LITTLE PLASTIC THING THAT COMES WITH THE TURKEY AND POPS!!!
-Be sure to test your thermometer the day before so you know it works ( ice water is 32 degrees, use that as your baseline ).
+Be sure to test your thermometer the day before so you know it works ( put it in a glass of ice water and use that as your baseline - FYI ice water should be 32 degrees).